odoo/documentation/inventory/settings/warehouses/difference_warehouse_location.rst

     warehouses for which you are the owner.
 They can be the loading and unloading area of your warehouse, a shelf or a department, etc.

--   The **Partner Locations** are spaces within a customer and/or vendor’s warehouse.
+-   The **Partner Locations** are spaces within a customer and/or vendor's warehouse.
 They work the same way as Physical Locations with the only difference being that you are not the owner of the warehouse.